7 Ways to Make Your Website Global-Ready

-International expansion is among retailers’ top priorities for 2014 and no wonder, with 45% of global shoppers purchasing goods from overseas stores.
+International expansion is among retailers’ top priorities and no wonder, with 45% of global shoppers purchasing goods from overseas stores.
 It’s time to take some of that market share!

 Magento Enterprise has brilliant in-built functionality specifically allowing the creation of multiple regional storefronts around a centralised back end.
 It’s one of the best features of the platform for growing businesses.
 However, there is a range of considerations that a retailer needs to think about at a technical, cultural and logistical level before they can meaningfully expand into overseas markets.

 Speaking the local language is the first sign to international consumers that a retailer understands them.
 In order to start building that trust you’ve got to think about how your ecommerce website theme will cope with multiple languages for both product and non-product content.
 Good translation is not just a 1:1 relationship between words; retailers must understand the local culture to capture the local audience, especially when it comes to selling products.
 A hit campaign in one country can turn into an embarrassing flop in another.
 Take Ben & Jerry’s for example.
 A new flavor called Black & Tan was tested thoroughly in the US but even before launching it in the UK and Ireland, the company had a history problem.
 In the 1920’s, Black and Tans were a force of British ex-servicemen renowned for their brutality and responsible for several brutal events including the 1920 massacre of 12 people at a Dublin football match.
 The flavour is still on sale in the US despite some Irish-American protest.

 Retailers need to make sure that website translations also extend to email, social media, marketing and advertising campaigns.